 Road to the Dome: LHSAA Division I State Championship Preview

 Well, here we are.
 We have reached the final destination when it comes to the Road to the Dome.
 13 teams had one goal in mind and that goal is to be one of nine teams in the end holding a state championship trophy in the Mercedes-Benz Superdome with the Queen smash hit “We Are the Champions” playing in the background.
 Now, 11 teams’ seasons are over and there are only now only two teams standing.
 Both teams had a long journey to get to this point, but now, only one team will get the taste of sweet victory while the other team will suffer the agony of defeat.
 The Louisiana high school football stage does not get any brighter than this.
 A weekend filled with great championship matchups kicks off this Thursday and the games will conclude on Saturday.
-The first game tomorrow will be the Division I state championship game, which will feature the two of the best private 5A teams in the state.
+The first game on Saturday will be the Division I state championship game, which will feature the two of the best private 5A teams in the state.
 In this game, the John Curtis Patriots will face the Catholic High B.R.
 Bears.
 Both of these teams have shown that they have what it takes to win the state championship, but which of the two teams will be able to get the win in the end?
 Well, Louisiana Football Magazine’s expert Lee Brecheen has seen all of these teams play and gives his insight on which team will win the Division I state championship.
+Also, Louisiana Football Magazine staff members Jace LeJeune and Cameron Cerniglia give their insight and predictions on the seventh title game of the championship game week.
 This week, we will get you all covered in what you need to know for the Division I state championship game.

 Division I State Championship:

-John Curtis’ Road to the Dome: Bye in first round; 35-21 win over St. Paul’s in quarterfinals; 29-8 win over Scotlandville in semi-finals
+John Curtis’ Road to the Dome: Bye in first round; 27-14 win over Jesuit in quarterfinals; 56-34 win over Evangel Christian Academy in semifinals

-Catholic High’s Road to the Dome: 44-0 win over Archbishop Shaw in first round; 7-3 win over St. Augustine in quarterfinals; 14-6 win over Evangel Christian in semi-finals
+Catholic B.R.’s Road to the Dome: Bye in first round; 42-19 win over St. Augustine in quarterfinals; 13-10 win over Archbishop Rummel in semifinals

 North Cover: South Cover: